In this section

 iv) Non-flight packages

-Where you have booked non-flight packages with an Organiser/Principal that ceases to operate then these sales should be protected.
+Where you have booked non-flight packages with an organiser/principal that ceases to operate then these sales should be protected.
 Travellers will need to submit a claim for a refund to whoever provided the protection (which must be by a Bond, Insurance or Trust Account).
-If the traveller is already on holiday, in most cases, the package holiday should continue as normal.
+If the traveller is already on holiday, in most cases, the package holiday should continue as normal (LTAs are covered later in the guidance).

 v) Single Element Sales (e.g. accommodation-only)